parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

 ### Parameters

-- `method`: Method indicates which RPC method to call.
+- `method`: Indicates which RPC method to call
-- `params`: Parameters is an optional array or object of arguments to pass with the RPC.
+- `params`: An optional array or object of arguments to pass with the RPC

 ### Helper Functions

-To improve the developer experience, the provider also implemented a list of helper functions, which helps the user simplify the RPC method call.
+To improve the developer experience, the Provider also implements a list of helper functions, which helps you simplify the RPC method call.

 ## Request Permission